ANALYSIS-JPMorgan and other banks tinker with risk models

 "I think what I would do is not put these things in email," said Anil Bangia, who helped the group develop risk and capital models, according to the Senate's report.

-(Reporting by David Henry, Lauren Tara LaCapra and Dan Wilchins in New York; Additional reporting by Laura Noonan in London; Editing by Paritosh Bansa, Tiffany Wu and Bernard Orr)
+(Reporting by David Henry, Lauren Tara LaCapra and Dan Wilchins in New York; Additional reporting by Laura Noonan in London; Editing by Paritosh Bansal and Tiffany Wu)

 ((dan.wilchins@thomsonreuters.com)(646)(223-6320)(Reuters Messaging: dan.wilchins.reuters.com@reuters.net)) Keywords: BANKS/CAPITAL